fmaymone/timeslot-api/doc/api/v1/globalslots/reslot_global_slot.markdown

  Backend retrieves slot data from data team.

-at the moment returns 503 if global slot can not be found.
+returns 404 if no global slot can be found for given uuid

 ### Parameters